-$Introduction\ of\ a\ Surveillance\ Panel\ Approved\ Fuel\ -\ A\ lab\ may\ utilize\ any\ fuel\ that\ has\ been\ approved\ by\ the\ Surveillance\ Panel\ for\ use\ with\ the\ T-8\ with\ a\ single\ calibration\ test\ that\ meets\ all\ validity$ requirements and no Level 2 Ei alarms.
-The fuel must have previously conducted a full "Prove-Out Program" and been approved for use at the Surveillance Panel.
-A new fuel for a lab is one that has never previously completed an acceptable calibration test in that lab.
+Introduction of a Surveillance Panel Approved Fuel - A lab may utilize any fuel that has been approved by the Surveillance Panel for use with the T-8 which has previously conducted a full "Prove-Out Program" and been approved for use at the Surveillance Panel.
+A new fuel for a stand is one that has never previously completed an acceptable calibration test in that stand.
 The Test Monitoring Center should be notified when a calibration oil is requested that a new fuel supplier will be utilized.
-In the case that a level 2 Ei alarm is exceeded, a second test may be run and the stand considered calibrated as long as the second test also falls within the level 3 Ei alarm limits.

-Once a lab has successfully calibrated with the new fuel, lab severity adjustments will be recalculated and applied to all candidate tests across all stands until the next calibration test.
-For a lab with multiple stands it is permissible for multiple fuels to be in use simultaneously until the previously calibrated fuel is depleted.
-A fuel that has been approved for use by the panel and has successfully calibrated in one stand in a lab is automatically approved for candidate tests in any other lab/stand combinations within the lab.
-A particular lab/stand combination can only transition from the previously calibrated fuel to the most recently calibrated fuel, and not back to the previous fuel once the new fuel has been utilized until the next successful calibration test.
+The first run on a new fuel in a stand should meet level 2 Ei criteria.
+In the case that a level 2 Ei alarm is exceeded, a second test may be run and the stand considered calibrated as long as normal referencing criteria are met.
+Once a particular stand in a lab has successfully calibrated with the new fuel, stand severity adjustments will be recalculated and applied to all candidate tests in that stand until the next calibration test.
+For a lab with multiple stands, each stand is treated as a separate entity.
+A fuel that has been approved for use by the panel and has successfully calibrated in one stand in a lab is not automatically approved for candidate tests in any other lab/stand combinations within the lab.
+A transition of fuel must occur at a reference test.
 The intent is to not alternate fuels within a reference interval for candidate tests.

-Transition Between Approved Fuels - Transitioning between two fuels that have previously been approved for use in a particular lab can occur with no additional requirements outside of those listed in the LTMS for the calibration of an existing stand.
+Transition Between Approved Fuels - Transitioning between two fuels that have previously been approved for use in a particular stand can occur with no additional requirements outside of those listed in the LTMS for the calibration of an existing stand.

 Fuel Supply Tanks - The fuel tank located at a laboratory and supplying fuel to the test stand must be addressed in one of two ways prior to being loaded with a new fuel source.
 If the tank was previously filled with an unapproved fuel for the Mack T-8 test, the tank should be fully drained and cleaned.
-If an approved fuel was in the tank, the overall capacity of the tank must be below 5% prior to refilling with enough volume to complete a T-8E test (approximately 5,900 gallons).
+If an approved fuel was in the tank, the overall capacity of the tank must be below 5% of its capacity prior to refilling with enough volume to complete a T-8E test (approximately 5,900 gallons) or up to its maximum safe capacity.